MakeSchool-Tutorials/Guide-to-Piazza/P0-Get-Started-With-Piazza/content.md

 ## How will I receive help?

 An instructor will come by to help you after you post your question.
 They'll provide feedback on your "question asking skills" and help you through your problem.
-Once they're done helping you, then you'll got back and answer your own question.
+Once they're done helping you, then you'll go back and answer your own question.

 ## ...answer my own question?